benboecker/Inject/README.md

 # Inject
 > Dependency Injection using Swift 5.1 Property Wrappers

-This project is based on the [Wind Framework](https://github.com/palasthotel/wind), which provides a much more detailed and comprehensive solution for dependency injection. *Inject* is meant to be a lightweight alternative for smaller apps.
+This project is based on the ideas and concepts of the [Wind Framework](https://github.com/palasthotel/wind), which provides a much more detailed and comprehensive solution for dependency injection. **Inject** is meant to be a lightweight alternative for smaller apps.

 - - - -

 ## How does it work?
-The concept of dependency injection takes a centralised approach with a container object that is responsible for initialising different components of an app that depend on other components (and providing these as well).
-By using protocols to declare dependencies and registering concrete types in the container, the components are decoupled from one another.
+The concept of dependency injection takes a centralised approach with a container object that is responsible for initialising different components of an app that depend on other components (and providing them as well).
+By using protocols to declare dependencies and registering concrete types in the container, the components and their dependencies are decoupled from one another.
 This results in a more structured and testable architecture.

 ## How can I get it?
 Using the Swift Package Manager, you can add the repository to your Xcode project as an external dependency.
-To integrate *Inject* into your Xcode project using Xcode 11, specify it in `Project > Swift Packages`:
+To integrate **Inject** into your Xcode project using Xcode 11, specify it in `Project > Swift Packages`:

 `https://github.com/ivanvorobei/SPStorkController`